Azure/aztk/README.md

 ```bash
     pip install -e .
 ```
 4. Rename 'secrets.cfg.template' to 'secrets.cfg' and fill in the fields for your Batch account and Storage account.
-These fields can be found in the Azure portal.
+These fields can be found in the Azure portal, and in the [Getting Started](./docs/00-getting-started.md) docs.

    To complete this step, you will need an Azure account that has a Batch account and Storage account:
     - To create an Azure account: https://azure.microsoft.com/free/
     - To create a Batch account: https://docs.microsoft.com/en-us/azure/batch/batch-account-create-portal
     - To create a Storage account: https://docs.microsoft.com/en-us/azure/storage/storage-create-storage-account

 ## Getting Started